eyp-developers/statistics/README.md

 Yes, you can now use it for your own session.

 Alternatively, you can help to improve it if you like!
-Submit ideas as issues, [via our web-form without an account](https://gitreports.com/issue/eyp-developers/statistics) or contact us for cooperation opportunities.
+Submit ideas as issues, [via GitHub](https://github.com/eyp-developers/statistics/issues) or contact us for cooperation opportunities.

 #### What does it look like?